 But credit cards are not always your best form of payment, especially if you aren’t great with debt.
 In many cases, you are better off keeping the plastic tucked away.

 For some readers, this advice comes too late.
-If you already are facing a mountain of debt, remember that it’s never too late to get help.
-As Money Talks News founder Stacy Johnson has written:
+If you already are facing a mountain of debt, remember that it’s never too late to get help, such as through credit counseling from a reputable professional.

 The worst mistake you can make is letting fear and anxiety cause you to freeze like a deer in the headlights.